Computing classical modular forms: Computing L -functions rigorously

-In order to rigorously compute the items above, we follow an approach that builds on several improvements and extensions of the algorithm from~\cite{booker} specialized to the motivic case, the details will appear in future work~\cite{motiviclfun}.
+In order to rigorously compute the items above, we follow an approach that builds on several improvements and extensions of the algorithm from~\cite{booker} specialized to the motivic case, the details of which will appear in future work~\cite{motiviclfun}.
 In practice, given the first $C_k \sqrt{N}$ embedded Dirichlet coefficients, with sufficient precision, and while carrying out all floating-point calculations using rigorous error bounds and interval arithmetic \cite{arb}, one may compute all the items above to the desired bit accuracy.
-A generic library to carry out such computations has been originally developed by Dave Platt \cite{lfunccode}.
+A generic library to carry out such computations, due originally to Dave Platt \cite{lfunccode}, has been developed.

 \begin{example} For an explicit example, we encourage the reader to peruse the source file \href{https://github.com/edgarcosta/lfunctions/blob/master/examples/cmf_23.1.b.a.cpp}{\texttt{examples/cmf\_23.1.b.a.cpp}} in \cite{lfunccode}, where the authors show how to use the library to compute all of the items above for the modular form \newformlink{23.1.b.a}, which matches its unique embedding.
-By running such example, one can compute that
+By running this example, one can compute that